ania-nunez/m431_ap23a_connect4/01_Documentation/IPE(R)KA.md

    - This function checks if the game board is full, meaning there are no more empty cells.
 If the game board is full, it returns `1`; otherwise, it returns `0`.
 <img width="214" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/eb59f93a-5386-47b1-a3ca-11f1fc8a8a8d">

-This code allows for playing Connect Four between two players.
-The game board is initialized, and then players take turns making their moves, with the validity of the moves and determination of winners checked.
-The `displayBoard` function is used to show the current game board state.
-This provides a foundation for implementing the Connect Four game in C.

 **(functions2.h)**